Explore the British Motor Museum, the largest collection of historic British cars in the world.

 Get ‘Under The Skin’ and unravel the mystery of how cars work with interactive exhibits.
 Experience how suspension has improved over time and compare the difference between rack and pin and power steering.

-Enjoy a free guided tour with one of the enthusiastic guides who will help bring the cars to life.
+Enjoy a free guided tour of the British Motor Museum with one of the enthusiastic guides who will help bring the cars to life.
 There is also an onsite cafe serving hot and cold meals and snacks.

 Check our website for information on great school holiday activities and special weekend motoring events.